KevinJordan777/osticket-prereqs/README.md

 Extract and copy “upload” folder to c:\inetpub\wwwroot Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”

-Browse to the Osticket help desk login page: http://localhost/osTicket/scp/login.php
+Browse to the Osticket help desk login page.